One word: Simplicity.

 This is not revolutionary.
 It's just a simple mechanism that needed to be created.

-Unfortunately, REST is often used when these are not needed, making API's much more complicated and undocumented and undiscoverable than necessary.
+Unfortunately, REST is often used when these are not needed, making API's much more complicated or undocumented and undiscoverable than necessary.
 But, REST is useful in a few situations:

 With RESTful API's, you can have endpoints that return images.
 Very practical, because it allows you to use a simple HTML

 img tag to display such images.
-If you need such endpoints — so when you not really doing a remote procedure call — create them outside of the Sherpa API.
+If you need such endpoints — so when you really aren't doing a remote procedure call — create them outside of the Sherpa API.

 REST appears to have some magical properties.
 Nearly everyone is enchanted by REST.
 "REST is good", seems to be the consensus.
 Don't you see the complexities?
 Let's have a look.